Hodapp87/yazabi-tensorflow-classification-test/README.md

-TensorFlow skill testing project
+TensorFlow skill testing project (classification)
 ====

-This is for the TensorFlow skills test for Yazabi/SharpestMinds.
+This is for the TensorFlow classification skills test for Yazabi/SharpestMinds.

 Links:
 ----